AlexTtkn/AlexTtkn/README.md

 ### 🙂 About me
-I am searching for a job as a Java developer.
+I am looking for a job as a Java developer.
 Ready to participate in an interview or complete a test assignment.
-I have finished Java programming courses and projects during my studies, which have provided me with a strong foundation in Java programming and software development principles which I am ready to apply in practice.
-I would love to join a team of professionals and contribute to the growth of projects.
-I am open to feedback and willing to work to improve my skills and be helpful for the team.
+I have completed Java programming courses and projects during my studies, which have provided me with a strong foundation in Java programming and software development principles which I am ready to put into practice.
+I would like to join a team of professionals and contribute to the growth of projects.
+I am open to feedback and willing to work to improve my skills and be helpful to the team.

 ---
 ### 🛠️ Tools